firogh/notes/philosophy/philosophy.md

 	The person who know the real causes is reluctant to write books.
 	The explaination(book, post) always superfaial, even more the author didn't fully understand what they worte.
 	Who is the real master?
+	Self doubt.
+What about ngx_accept_disabled?
+Is it really disable accept()!
+No it's just a load balancing.
 1. Quantity
 2. Quality
 It's like structuralism.